-2022 for 2021 Department of Public Safety Annual Security Fire & Safety Report
+2023 for 2022 Department of Public Safety Annual Security Fire & Safety Report

-Providing Tougaloo College students, faculty, and staff with a safe and secure environment is priority for the Department of Public Safety.
+Providing Tougaloo College students, faculty, and staff with a safe and secure environment is a priority for the Department of Public Safety.
 We will continue in our efforts to provide the level of professionalism that is conducive for a safe campus community.

-The Department of Public Safety has developed an appreciation for the community oriented policing concept and practice.
-This practice provides guidance by which the department can strengthen its many positive attributes.
-With input from the campus community, departmental personnel, community oriented policing lays the foundation for substantive improvements in all aspects of the department's operations and serves as a public statement by the department on its goals and objectives for improvement.
+The Department of Public Safety has developed an appreciation for the community-oriented policing concept and practice.
+This practice provides guidance with which the department can strengthen its many positive attributes.
+With input from the campus community departmental personnel, community-oriented policing lays the foundation for substantive improvements in all aspects of the department's operations and serves as a public statement by the department on its goals and objectives for improvement.

-It is important that the Department of Public Safety have a philosophy that is consistent with contemporary policing standards and campus expectations.
+The Department of Public Safety must have a philosophy consistent with contemporary policing standards and campus expectations.
 For this reason, the department is committed to providing service throughout the campus in a manner that is responsive to campus community concerns.
-This commitment is clearly evident in our department's mission statement and values.
-It is and will be the responsibility of all members of the department to carry out their duties and responsibilities in a manner that is consistent with this mission.
-The department's values will incorporate and reflect the expectations, desires, and preferences from the campus community.
+This commitment is evident in our department's mission statement and values.
+It is and will be the responsibility of all department members to carry out their duties and responsibilities in a manner consistent with this mission.
+The department's values will incorporate and reflect the expectations, desires, and preferences of the campus community.
 We will continue in our crime prevention efforts to ensure that the campus is a safe place for students and visitors conducting business on campus.

-As the Chief of Public Safety for Tougaloo College, and on behalf of the men and women of the department, we look forward to being of service to members of the Tougaloo College community and continue to provide a safe and secure environment for each member on a daily basis.
+As the Chief of Public Safety for Tougaloo College, and on behalf of the men and women of the department, we look forward to serving members of the Tougaloo College community and continuing to provide a safe and secure environment for each member daily.

-Thanks must be given for the cooperative effort of everyone at Tougaloo College.
+Thanks, must be given for the cooperative effort of everyone at Tougaloo College.
 Remember, if we work as a community, we can all be safe.

-Chief Edna Drake, Department of Public Safety
+Chief Jesse Robinson, Department of Public Safety